Georgia Gun Laws

 Open Carry

 Yes, open carry is legal in Georgia if you have a CCW license.
-The license allows you to carry in any way, open or concealed.
+The license allows you to carry in anyway, open or concealed.
 If you do not have a CCW license then you are not permitted to openly carry in Georgia.

 Yes, you can openly or conceal carry a firearm in your vehicle without a license.
-The law says you can only carry a firearm on your own property, this includes your vehicle, so when you leave the vehicle you will need a carry license.
+The law says you can only carry a firearm on your property, this includes your vehicle, so when you leave the vehicle you will need a carry license.
 The law specifically states you need a carry license “outside your property” (The Law § 16.11.126).

-Carry In State Parks
+Carry-In State Parks

 Yes, it is legal to carry in state parks, state/national forests, state game management units, and roadside rest areas (The Law § 16.11.127).